-- 5. Development within street frontages and on street corners will only be permitted where they: - a. make a high quality positive contribution to an area - b. provide a site specific creative response to the character and issues of the street frontage typology identified in the Lewisham Character Study, and any relevant Conservation Area Appraisal - c. result in no significant overshadowing or overlooking, and no loss of security to adjacent houses and gardens - d. provide appropriate amenity space in line with DM Policy 32 (Housing design, layout and space standards) - e. retain appropriate garden space for adjacent dwellings - f. repair the street frontage and provide additional natural surveillance - g. provide adequate privacy for the new development and - h. respect the character, proportions and spacing of existing houses.
+- 5. Development within street frontages and on street corners will only be permitted where they: - a. make a high quality positive contribution to an area - b. provide a site specific creative response to the character and issues of the street frontage typology identified in Table 2.1 Urban typologies in Lewisham and to the special distinctiveness of any relevant conservation area - c. result in no significant overshadowing or overlooking, and no loss of security or amenity to adjacent houses and gardens - d. provide appropriate amenity space in line with DM Policy 32 (Housing design, layout and space standards) - e. retain appropriate garden space for adjacent dwellings - f. repair the street frontage and provide additional natural surveillance - g. provide adequate privacy for the new development and - h. respect the character, proportions and spacing of existing houses.